Substra/substra/references/sdk_schemas.md

 ```

 ## PrivatePermissions
 Specification for private permissions.
-Only the nodes whose
+Only the organizations whose
 ids are in authorized_ids can access the asset.
 ```text
 - authorized_ids: List[str]